Secret Management

 Use the SSO providerās documentation to configure role claims.

 b.
-Match the Vault Role Claim with a JWT claim.
+Match the Vault Role Claim with a JWT claim

-- The Vault Role Claim field should match the custom claim in the JWT token.
+- the Vault Role Claim field should match the custom claim in the JWT token.

-- If it does not match, authentication will fail.
+- if it does not match, authentication will fail.

 Info